Kerrykogei24/KQUOTES/README.md

 ## By Kerry Kogei

 ## Description
-This is a simple Angular  application that allows you to create quotes,upvote, downvote or delete a quote.
+Are you looking for a quote of the week to brighten up your day and your week?
+Here you can find a list of positive quotes to help you get through a tough week!

 ## Live Page